micmejia/bible-dump/AMPC/Mark/Mark 13.md

-Be on your guard [constantly alert], and watch _and pray_; for you do not know when the time will come.
+Be on your guard [constantly alert], and watch and pray; for you do not know when the time will come.